Climate

 Oceans

 Ocean-based carbon storage is major, both the water itself as well as the beings that live within it.
+The ocean contains about 95% of earth's carbon cycle and this number is beginning to overtax the ocean, creating acidification.

 Permafrost